stanleyn/Comp790-166-Comp-Bio/Datasets.md

 * [Microbiome Networks] : **Interspecies Microbial Correlation**
    * Data : https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002687#s5 (see supporting information)
    * Paper : https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002687#s5

+## Types of Questions
+ * **Graph partitioning** : Evaluating a partition, linking to external information, incoporating extra information into the problem (rather than just connectivity), speeding up existing methods through pre-processing.
+ * **Graph Representation** : What is the best way to represent the graph?
+How can your method to construct a graph scale to situations where there are portentially a very large number of nodes?
+ * **Ranking** : What are the most important parts of the graph, how do we identify them?

  # Imaging Mass Cytometry (Images of cells + protein expression)